mvines/sol-rewards-vault/program/README.md

-While within the vault, the `RewardsVaultInstruction::ClaimRewards` instruction ensures the reward authority is a signer and then invokes the vote program with the PDA as signer to affect the withdrawal.
+While within the vault, the `RewardsVaultInstruction::ClaimRewards` instruction ensures the reward authority is a signer and then invokes the vote program with the PDA as signer to effect the withdrawal.

 ### Usage
 See the `sol-rewards-vault-cli` command-line program